 F-1 Students are generally permitted to work part-time on TCNJ campus while they are attending TCNJ and maintaining their F-1 Status.
-This type of employment is “incident to status” and does not require DSO authorization
+This type of employment is “incident to status” and does not require DSO authorization.
+Unauthorized employment off-campus will result in immediate termination, which will require you to leave the U.S. within 15 days.
+If you decide not to leave the U.S. you may start to accrue unlawful presence that has severe consequences on your ability to remain or return to the U.S. in the future.

-DURATION: Can be used throughout the period the student is pursing s full course of study
+DURATION: Can be used throughout the period the student is pursing a full course of study

 EXCEPTIONS IN A GRACE PERIOD: (1) Employment authorized for OPT, (2) Employment between academic levels in the same school, or (3) Employment between programs when transferring schools